ChilliCream/hotchocolate-docs/docs/code-first.md

 title: Code-first
 ---

-The code first schema approach lets you built your GraphQL schema with .net types and gives you all the goodness of strong types.
-Moreover, there is no need to switch to the GraphQL syntax in order to specify your schema.
-All can be done in your favourite .net language.
+The code first schema approach lets us built our GraphQL schema with .Net types and gives us all the goodness of strong types.
+Moreover, there is no need to switch to the GraphQL syntax in order to specify our schema.
+All can be done in our favourite .Net language.

-Lets walk you through some examples in order to show the various approaches to define a schema.
+Lets walk through some examples in order to explore the various approaches to define a schema.

 First let us create our playground project to get started: